xwmx/pandoc-ruby/README.markdown

 PandocRuby assumes the pandoc executables are in the path.
 If not, set their location with `PandocRuby.bin_path = '/path/to/bin'`

+Pandoc can also be set to take a file path as the first argument.
+For security reasons, this is disabled by default, but it can be enabled and used as follows

+    PandocRuby.allow_file_paths = true
+    PandocRuby.html('/some/file.html').to_markdown

 Available format readers and writers are available in the `PandocRuby::READERS` and `PandocRuby::WRITERS` constants.

 For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc` ([also available here](http://johnmacfarlane.net/pandoc/pandoc.1.html)).